Sutton Mountain

 Mark Darnell

-Protecting this region and its watershed, including Bridge Creek, will also build upon years of private investment and collaboration to restore stream conditions using an innovative approach: encouraging native beaver to repopulate the area and naturally reengineer and recover the stream ecosystem to benefit steelhead and a multitude of other species.
+This will build upon years of private investment and collaboration to restore stream conditions using an innovative approach: encouraging native beaver to repopulate the area and naturally reengineer and recover the stream ecosystem to benefit steelhead and a multitude of other species.